-- Sessionals: Over the course of the semester, two sessionals or mid-terms will be held, where all the theoretical subjects are tested, and these exams are out of fifteen marks.
+- Sessionals: Over the course of the semester, two sessionals or one mid-term will be held, where all the theoretical subjects are tested, and these exams are out of fifteen and thirty marks respectively.
 In total, they account for 30% of your final grade.

 - Assignment Tests: Due to the restrictions imposed by COVID-19 and online classes, there are some changes to the original assignment pattern.
 Currently, for the higher semesters the assignment pattern is as follows:

 - Assignment 1 is for 10 marks and is conducted online through MS Forms.
 There will be three quizzes consisting of MCQs and fill in the blanks each of 10 marks each, based on topics covered in the immediate previous two weeks.
 These marks will be then averaged out of 10.

 - Assignment 2 and Assignment 3: These are of 5 marks each and are conducted on MS Teams.
 These will have descriptive questions and portions are based on the topics covered in the immediate previous 3 weeks.